-Public holidays in Northern Ireland do not always tally with those in the Republic and can be confusing at times.
-Like those August Bank Holidays—first weekend in the Republic, last weekend in Northern Ireland.
-Or even Good Friday.
+Public holidays in Northern Ireland sometimes vary from those in the Republic and can be confusing at times.
+This is because Northern Ireland observes bank holidays that align with those in the United Kingdom.
+One example is the August Bank Holiday, which occurs on the first weekend of the month in the Republic, last weekend in Northern Ireland.
+Even Good Friday holiday observances can differ between the countries.
 Here is the definitive list of public holidays in Northern Ireland, with some remarks on other special days you might look out for.

 New Year's Day—January 1st

-New Year's Day is a public holiday all over Ireland, most businesses will be closed and public transport will be down to the bare bones.
+New Year's Day is a public holiday all over Ireland, most businesses will be closed and public transportation will run on a very limited schedule.
 Should January 1st fall on a Saturday or Sunday, the following Monday will be a holiday in lieu.